ni/semi-test-library-dotnet/Examples/source/Sequence/SMUHardwareLevelSequence/README.md

 1. In the TestStand Sequence Editor, select the **MainSequence** tab to view the test steps.
 2. Observe the sequence of test steps that demonstrate the different hardware level sequencing approaches:
    - **ForceVoltageRamp** - Forces a basic voltage ramp on SMU pins.
-   - **ConfigureVoltageRampSequenceInitiateAndFetchCurrentMeasurements** - Configures and initiates a voltage ramp sequence and publishes the max current measured during sequence execution.
+   - **ConfigureVoltageRampInitiateAndMeasureCurrent** - Configures and initiates a voltage ramp sequence and publishes the max current measured during sequence execution.
    - **ForceSynchronizedVoltageRamp** - Forces a voltage ramp sequence synchronized across pins.
    - **ConfigureSMUAdvancedSequence** - Configures an advanced sequence upfront without initializing it, allowing later initiation in the test flow.
    - **InitiateSMUAdvancedSequence** - Initiates a previously configured advanced sequence for the specified SMU pins.